Texas

 Provisional Ballots

 A voter may cast a provisional ballot if they do not have the proper form of ID.
 Before receiving the provisional ballot, the voter must complete an affidavit stating that they are eligible to vote in that precinct.
 If a voter casts a provisional ballot because they do not have the required identification, an election officer must give the voter written information explaining the procedure the voter must follow to have their vote counted.
-After the election, the Early Voting ballot board will determine whether the provisional ballot will be counted.

-If You Moved Within the Same County and Same Voting Precinct
+If You Moved Within the State

-If You Moved within the Same County
+Moving within the Same County

 Temporary Move